Marine Science: Hawai'i

 - Course Delivery: In Person

-- Tuition: $3,675 which includes course materials, room and board, all meals, ground transportation, and activities.
+- Tuition: $4,900 Please note tuition will include course materials, room and board, all meals, ground transportation, and activities.
 It does not include airfare.

 - Location: O'ahu